C4Q/AC3.2-MorningBreath/README.md

 For the Morning Breath team I was in charge of the weather API from the open weather map and the inspirational quote of the day.
 While the quote API was pretty straightforward to parse, the weather was a little more difficult due to the weather temperature returning in Kelvin.

-I decided to write function like so
+I decided to write function like so:

 	```swift